-Happy New Year!
-I hope your 2016 is off to a great start!
-As promised, I am sharing my DIY Mason Jar Toothbrush Holder with you.
-If you haven’t had a chance to see the full “Kids’ Bathroom Reveal” yet, you can hop on over and see it HERE.
-To be completely fair, this idea is all over Pinterest, but each person seems to put their own twist on the idea; here’s mine…
+It is week 3 of the $100 Room Challenge and I am sharing my DIY Mason Jar Toothbrush Holder with you.
+To be completely fair, this idea is all over Pinterest, but each person seems to put their own twist on the idea.
+Here’s mine…

 - Piece of wood, cut to a length and width of your choosing

-- Mason Jars- I used 3, one for each child, but adjust to your needs
+- Wide Mouth Mason Jars– I used 3, one for each child, but you can adjust to your needs

 - D Rings